National Museum of Rural Life (2 miles)

 St Cecilias Hall Museum of Instruments

 The oldest concert hall in Scotland and a museum of musical instruments.
 There are kids' trails, tours for all ages and demonstrations of harpsichords.
+Reid Concert Hall Museum of Instruments also on site.

 Museum of Childhood (41 miles)